Dosa (food)

-A dosa, also called dosai, dosey, dwashi or dosha is a thin pancake in South Indian cuisine made from a fermented batter of ground black lentils and rice.
-Dosas are popular in South Asia as well as around the world.
+A dosa is a thin, savoury crepe in South Indian cuisine made from a fermented batter of ground black gram and rice.
 Dosas are served hot, often with chutney and sambar.

 History

-Dosas originated in South India, but its precise geographical origins are unknown.
-According to historian P. Thankappan Nair, dosa originated in the town of Udupi in present-day Karnataka.
-However, according to food historian K. T. Achaya, references in the Sangam literature suggest that dosa was already in use in the ancient Tamil country around the 1st century CE.
-Achaya states that the earliest written mention of dosa appears in literature of present-day Tamil Nadu, in the 8th century, while the earliest mention of dosa in the Kannada literature appears a century later.
+The dosa originated in South India, but its precise geographical origins are unknown.
+According to food historian K. T. Achaya, references in the Sangam literature suggest that dosa was already in use in the ancient Tamil country around the first century CE.
+However, according to historian P. Thankappan Nair, dosa originated in the town of Udupi in Karnataka.
+Achaya states that the earliest written mention of dosa appears in the eighth-century literature of present-day Tamil Nadu, while the earliest mention of dosaë in Kannada literature appears a century later.

 In popular tradition, the origin of the dosa is linked to Udupi, probably because of the dish's association with Udupi restaurants.
-The Tamil dosai is softer and thicker.
-The thinner and crispier version of dosa was first made in present-day Karnataka.
+The Karnataka dosa is traditionally softer and thicker; the thinner and crispier version of dosa, which became popular across India, was first made in present-day Tamil Nadu.
 A recipe for dosa can be found in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.

-After the Independence of India, South Indian cuisine became gradually popular in the North.
-In Delhi, the Madras Hotel in Connaught Place became one of the first restaurants to serve South Indian cuisine.
-It arrived in Mumbai with the Udupi restaurants in the 1930s.
+The dosa arrived in Mumbai with the opening of Udupi restaurants in the 1930s.
+After India's independence in 1947, South Indian cuisine became gradually popular in North India.
+In New Delhi, the Madras Hotel in Connaught Place became one of the first restaurants to serve South Indian cuisine.

+Dosas, like many other dishes of South Indian cuisine, were introduced in Ceylon (Sri Lanka) by South Indian emigrants during British rule.
+Tirunelveli and Tuticorin merchants who settled there were instrumental in the spreading of South Indian cookery across the island by opening restaurants (vegetarian hotels) to meet initially the needs of the emigrant population.
+Dosa has found its way into the culinary habits of the Sri Lankan people, where it has evolved into an island-specific version which is quite distinct from the Indian dosa.
+In both forms, it is called those (තෝසේ or [t̪oːse]) or thosai (தோசை or [t̪oːsaɪ̯]) in Sinhala and in Sri Lankan Tamil.

+As in Sri Lanka, dosa was introduced far abroad since the early 18th century, by the migration of the Indian Tamil diaspora to Southeast Asia and later in the Western world, and through the worldwide popularisation of Indian and Sri Lankan cuisines since the second half of the 20th century.

 Names

-Dosa is the anglicised name of a variety of South Indian names for the dish, for example dosai in Tamil, dosey in Kannada and dosha in Malayalam.
+Dosa is the anglicised name of a variety of South Indian names for the dish, for example, dosai in Tamil, dōsaë in Tulu, dōse in Kannada, dōsa in Telugu and dosha in Malayalam.

-The standard transliterations and pronunciations of the word in various South Indian languages are as follows:
+The standard transliterations and pronunciations of the word in various South Indian languages are: